 Therefore, in a net lease, variable payments by the lessee for property taxes and insurance are excluded from lease payments, whereas in a gross lease, fixed payments by the lessor for such items are included in the lease payments.
 Weird, I know!

 See Example 12 within ASC 842 for further information (ASC 842-10-55-141 through 55-145) for further information.

 You’ll be happy to learn that there are no differences in the accounting for these charges under IFRS as compared to U.S. GAAP!
 Here’s a summary of where the guidance set out in this post can be found in IFRS 16:

 - IFRS 16.12 requires separation of lease and non-lease components.

 - IFRS 16.13-.14 prescribes how lessees allocate consideration to lease and non-lease components.

 - IFRS 16.15 permits the same practical expedient to consider all components lease components.

 - IFRS 16.B33 talks about activities and costs that do not transfer goods or services to the lessee and, therefore, are not considered components of the lease.

 So, there you have it!
 I hope this post has helped you understand the accounting for CAM charges, property taxes, and insurance under both ASC 842 and IFRS 16.
+Be sure to check out this post for a list of resources to help you navigate the new standards.
 Now get outside and enjoy that freshly landscaped office complex courtesy of the CAM charges and enjoy some sunshine!